falchion10/launchbad/README.md

 `make clean package`

 # Limitations
-Clicking Apps.app icon again doesn't exit launchpad, can be fixed by just using Launchpad.app instead of Apps.app
+Clicking Apps.app icon again doesn't exit launchpad, can be fixed by just using Launchpad.app instead of Apps.app.
+As an FYI to anyone, Launchpad.app has been removed in macOS 26 Developer Beta 4 and just adding it back to /Applications from an older macOS version doesn't work.